 – All other investments: $50 check deposit or $25 online bank debit

 – Each one-time online bank debit: $1 + $0.05/share

 – Each check deposit: $5 + $0.05/share

 – Automatic bank account withdrawal: $1 + $0.05/share

 |Dividend Reinvestment||– All costs covered by Walmart|

 |Stock Sale Fees||– Each batch and market order sale: $25.50 + $0.05/share |

 – Fees are paid via the proceeds of your sale

 Stock trades at brokerages come in two forms: limit orders and market orders.
-If you’re content with the current price of a stock, you’d enact a market order for the number of shares you want.
-On the other hand, limit orders let you preset a specific price a stock must hit before your account triggers a purchase.
+If you’re content with the current price of a stock, you’d enact a market order for the number of shares you want to buy or sell.
+On the other hand, limit orders let you preset a specific price a stock must hit before your account triggers a purchase or sale.

 |Brokerage Firm||Trading Fees||Minimum||Best For|